stefanocaronia/wallyti/README.md

 # Wallyti (beta)

 *Wallyti* is a simple jQuery plugin that can be used to generate a wall of tiled blocks.
 It is currently in beta!
-If you find a bug or have any suggestions please let me know :)
+If you find a bug or have any suggestions please let me know.

-The only parameters needed are:
+The plugin uses these values to compute the number of column that can fit in the container width:

 * the minimum block width
 * the maximum block width
 * the margin between blocks

-These values are used only to compute the number of column that can fit in the container width, and *Wallity* can override them if it is needed.
+These values  are intended to give the script some "boundaries" to find how many columns there should be.
+*Wallity* can override maximum and minimum block widths if it's needed.
+This happens when:

+* If there is only one column, the width of the block will *always* be 100%,
+* if there's no column number for blocks to fit in the container width, the script will make them fit someway :)

+However the margin will never change.

 ## Installation